 The proposals will bring about major improvements outside the high level station concourse on Harrow Manorway and at the lower level station access in Felixstowe Road and Gayton Road.
 The re-designed streets and public space will integrate the new building into the existing townscape, allowing passengers to make easy transitions to connecting modes of transport and local amenities.

 In Gayton Road a similar village character with pedestrian priorities will be developed.
 Several new trees will be planted to compliment the retained trees and enhance the wooded nature of the neighbourhood.
 The existing bus stop will be retained under the flyover providing direct bus access to the southern entrance.
-Seats will be scattered throughout the area to provide places to rest and socialize and further develop the village character.
+Seats will be scattered throughout the area to provide places to rest and socialise and further develop the village character.

-To help meet the demand for cycle parking mini hub’s will be built at the lower level.
+To help meet the demand for cycle parking mini cycle hub’s will be built at the lower level.

 At a glance: